 Cambodia solo travel

 I have travelled alone quite a lot in Cambodia, but I wouldn’t say it’s ideal for solo travel.
-Though safety has never been an issue for me, there are a few other ways in which solo travel in Cambodia is awkward.
+Though Cambodia is very safe for tourists, there are a few other ways in which solo travel in Cambodia is awkward.

 For a start, lots of tours and activities have to be taken by tuk tuk or private car.
 If you’re in a group, you can share the cost, but alone, it gets pretty expensive!